 Fortunately, there are steps that any organization can take to be better prepared.
 Greg's presentation will outline six practical rules that will enable communicators to anticipate, manage and deal with the aftermath of crises.

-Greg Trevor, Interim Sr. Executive Director for Marketing & Communications, University of Georgia
+Greg Trevor, Associate Vice President for Marketing & Communications, University of Georgia

 End of Day One

 An All - New Crisis Communications Workshop with Donald Steel: